FabrizioDeFiore/AI-Training-Python-Unity-Visual-Environment/README.md

 <p align="center"> <img  src="https://github.com/FabrizioDeFiore/ReadmeTest/assets/78561254/c5bd5f08-1caa-4692-8cac-fd53a9d98f1f" width="800" height="500"> </p>

-You can now start the application, run the "Server" first (the C# script) by cliccking on the play button in the editor (top of the screen)
+You can now start the application, run the "Server" first (the C# script) by clicking on the play button in the editor (top of the screen)

 <p align="center"> <img  src="https://github.com/FabrizioDeFiore/ReadmeTest/assets/78561254/db64b3de-1bc1-4260-998a-7b0ae771b13e" width="800" height="500"> </p>

-The next and last step is to run the "Client" (the python script), make sure that your csv file is in the same directory of your python script (the .py and the .csv can be stored anywhere in your machine, not only in the unity project directory, nut the .cs has to be in there!)
+The next and last step is to run the "Client" (the python script), make sure that your csv file is in the same directory of your python script (the .py and the .csv can be stored anywhere in your machine, not only in the unity project directory, but the .cs has to be in there!)
 Once you are done you should see something like this:

 https://github.com/FabrizioDeFiore/ReadmeTest/assets/78561254/3e2230ab-9c1b-4cbf-aa86-29c865757ad6